ProfOak7/Bio212L/lab2/readme.md

-This folder contains the class data in excel formats and also contains the visual graphs using python!
+This folder contains the class data in excel formats (Natural_Selection_Lab.xlsx and Natural_Selection_Lab2.xlsx) and also contains the visual graphs using python (NaturalSelection.ipynb)!